 Hollow Core Sand Casting

 A core in sand casting is used to form the inner contours and cavities of the final sand casted product.
-Cores are normally disposal items and destroyed in order to remove it from the finished cast.
+Cores are normally disposal items which will be removed from the finished cast.

-Used in both sand casting and metal injection molding, a stunning example of the use of cores can be seen in the casting of automotive engine blocks, such as the GM V-8 engine, which requires the use of a total of five dry-sand cores.
+Used in both sand casting and metal injection molding, a stunning example of the use of cores can be seen in the casting of automotive engine blocks.
+This includes the GM V-8 engine, which requires five dry-sand cores.

 On this page, you can learn more about:

 - Types of Cores Used in Sand Casting